kontaktio/telegraf_archived/plugins/inputs/statsd/README.md

     event.
 They will continually increase unless you set `delete_counters=true`.
 - Sets
   - Sets count the number of unique values passed to a key.
+For example, you
+    - Gauges are a constant data type.
+They are not subject to averaging, and they don’t change unless you change them.
+That is, once you set a gauge value, it will be a flat line on the graph until you change it again.
+- Counters
+    - Counters are the most basic type.
+They are treated as a count of a type of event.
+They will continually increase unless you set `delete_counters=true`.
+- Sets
+    - Sets count the number of unique values passed to a key.
 For example, you could count the number of users accessing your system using `users:<user_id>|s`.
     No matter how many times the same user_id is sent, the count will only increase by 1.